-- Viking children would leave their shoes out by the hearth on the eve of the winter solstice with sugar and hay for Odin’s eight-legged horse, Sleipnir.
+- Viking children left their shoes out by the hearth on the eve of the winter solstice with sugar and hay for Odin’s eight-legged horse, Sleipnir.

-- Children would traipse from house to house with gifts of apples and oranges spiked with cloves and resting in baskets lined with evergreen boughs.
+- Children traipsed from house to house with gifts of apples and oranges spiked with cloves and resting in baskets lined with evergreen boughs.

 - The Yule log was a whole tree meant to be burned for 12 days in the hearth.
 The Celts believed the sun stood still during the winter solstice.
 They thought by keeping the Yule log burning for these 12 days encouraged the sun to move, making the days longer.
-The largest end would be fed into the hearth, wine poured over it, and it would be lit with the remains of the previous year’s Yule log.
-Everyone would take turns feeding the length of timber into the fire as it burned.
+The largest end would be fed into the hearth, wine poured over it.
+They lit it with the remains of the previous year’s Yule log.
+Everyone took turns feeding the length of timber into the fire as it burned.
 Letting it burn out would bring bad luck.

-While the winter solstice is observed around the world, Yule was celebrated primarily by Germanic cultures of northern and western Europe.
-The midpoint of winter was a time to celebrate the rebirth of the sun and the light it would bring to the earth.
+While we observe the winter solstice around the world, Germanic cultures of northern and western Europe primarily celebrated Yule.
+At the midpoint of winter, they celebrated the rebirth of the sun and the light it would bring to the Earth.

 December 21, 2019